westonz7042/diamondhacks2025/README.md

 1. Navigate to any web page with content you want to learn
 2. Click the extension icon in your Chrome toolbar
-3. Enter your API key (required for AI-powered flashcard generation)
+3. Enter your Gemini API key (required for AI-powered flashcard generation)
 4. Choose your preferred options
 5. Click one of the generation buttons:
+   - "Generate Summary" - summarizes the entire article
-   - "Extract & Generate from Article" - processes the entire article
+   - "Generate Flashcards" - processes the entire article
-   - "Generate Cards from Highlights" - processes only text you've highlighted
+   - "Generate Cards from Highlights" - processes only text you've highlighted and saved

 After generation, you can:
+- Read a summary of the page
 - View and flip through the generated flashcards in the popup
 - Download the flashcards as a CSV file
 - Send the flashcards directly to Anki (see setup below)